 Participants

 The replication project will be conducted with a consortium consisting of: the University of Amsterdam, The Netherlands (Dr. S. de Wit and Prof. J. Murre); the University of Cambridge, UK (Prof. P.C.
 Fletcher); the University of Helsinki, Finland (Prof. A. Horstmann); and the University of Konstanz, Germany (Dr. M. Bieleke and Prof. J. Schüler).
 We plan to test 200 participants at each of the four sites (between 21-45 years).
 They will be recruited via the universities’ websites, crowdsourcing software, and social media.
 Each participant will be paid €50 for their participation if they complete the study.
 If they drop out in between the first and second meeting, or if they make less than four data entries during the first four weeks, data collection will be terminated and they will receive 20 euros.
-In the case of dropout, we will test additional participants (as far as our replication budget of 800*50 euros allowed).
+In the case of dropout, we will test additional participants (as far as our replication budget of 800*50 euros allowed and before the end of the project (end of May ‘23)).
 Each site aims to include roughly 50% university students (and therefore a comparable sample to the original study) and 50% from a non-student population.

 This study will be executed in compliance with relevant laws and institutional guidelines, aligned with the most recent Transparency and Openness Guidelines, and approved by the local ethics committees of the Universities of Amsterdam, Cambridge, Konstanz, and Helsinki.
 The detailed study protocol, materials, anonymized raw data, code used in the analyses and output are permanently stored on Open Science Framework (https://osf.io/n6srx/) and an overview of our study design is presented in Table A1.